section-engineering-education/engineering-education/content/articles/online-machine-learning-with-river-python/index.md

 Streaming data comes in incrementally over time and comes one at a time.
 To simulate streaming data we use our dataset as a list of a tuple as shown.

-We shall have two lists of data: A train list and a test list.
+We will have two lists of data: A train list and a test list.

 #### Train list